Lastolite Easybox vs Westcott Apollo Flash Softboxes

 Next, and as you see in the image below, you attach the speedlight and Pocket Wizard Flex TT5 to the whole set up.
 The system is designed so that you can adjust the height for use with or without Pocket Wizards.

-You will also see that the speedlight fires directly through the centre of the softbox for even illumination and is placed outside of the softbox for easy access, change of settings and replacing batteries etc:
+You will also see that the speedlight fires directly through the centre of the softbox for even illumination.
+It is placed outside of the softbox for easy access, change of settings and replacing batteries etc:

-Finally, attaching the two Velcro based diffusers to the softbox is a breeze and done in seconds and once attached, they don't need to be removed until you have finished the shoot.
+Finally, attaching the two Velcro based diffusers to the softbox is a breeze and done in seconds.
+Once attached, they don't need to be removed until you have finished the shoot.
 When that time comes, disassembling and putting the Lastolite Ezybox away is as quick and easy as it is setting it up.

 You have three modes for shooting with the Lastolite Ezybox:

-A major difference that I noticed between the two softboxes was that when used with an adjustable cold shoe (see image below), the Lastolite Ezybox can be easily tilted backwards and forwards with no problems.
+A major difference that I noticed between the two softboxes was this.
+When used with an adjustable cold shoe (see image below), the Lastolite Ezybox can be easily tilted backwards and forwards with no problems.
 I forgot to add this in the video (oops) and simply used the light stand for a static set up.

 If I appear a little biased towards the Lastolite as opposed to the Westcott, it's because I am.
-I have no affiliation with either product but simply love buying and using products that work straight out of the box (and which are cheaper in this case).
+I have no affiliation with either product but simply love buying and using products that work straight out of the box.
+Also those that are cheaper as in this case.

-I tested both softboxes, albeit hurriedly, and could not get the light from the Westcott Apollo to match the output and quality of the Lastolite Ezybox (probably due to the fact that the Lastolite was front firing as opposed to the Westcott's rear-facing, reflective shooting style) and that was a major factor for me.
+I tested both softboxes, albeit hurriedly.
+Regardless, I could not get the light from the Westcott Apollo to match the output and quality of the Lastolite Ezybox.
+This was probably due to the fact that the Lastolite was front firing as opposed to the Westcott's rear-facing, reflective shooting style.
+That was a major factor for me.

 I had fresh power packs in both speedlights but only the Lastolite worked flawlessly with great results.

-Like I say in the video, please take this quick comparison with a pinch of salt and as I mentioned above, this was only avery quick 20 minute test but I always go by my initial gut feeling.
-When a product feels good and works so well after such a haphazard and rushed set up, then that is exactly what I am after, especially for weddings!
+Like I say in the video, please take this quick comparison with a pinch of salt.
+As I mentioned above, this was only a very quick 20 minute test but I always go by my initial gut feeling.
+When a product feels good and works so well after such a haphazard and rushed set up, then that is exactly what I am after.
+Especially for weddings!

 My last point, and one that may appeal to you with regards to the Lastolite Ezybox, is that it can be easily used with a hand held boom pole for greater flexibility on an outdoor shoot.
-I have just ordered the new 30″ Lastolite Ezybox Hotshoe Softbox to replace the Westcott Apollo which was returned to Amazon yesterday.
+I have just ordered the new 30" Lastolite Ezybox Hotshoe Softbox to replace the Westcott Apollo.
+That was returned to Amazon yesterday.

-Items used in this review can be bought through Amazon below (which is where I buy 90% of my gear) and please note that I am an affiliate for Amazon which means I get paid a small commission to help with the upkeep of this site should you buy through these links.
+Items used in this review can be bought through Amazon below (which is where I buy 90% of my gear).
+Please note that I am partnered with Amazon.
+That means I get paid a (very) small commission to help with the upkeep of this site should you buy through these links.
+Thank you.

-If you found this page useful, please either "Like It" at Facebook or leave your comments below…many thanks!
+If you found this page useful, please either "Like It" at Facebook and Tweet it.
+Or please leave your comments below.
+Many thanks!